europer/Logitech-G29-Load-Cell/README.md

 Let’s say we are pushing with a force of 5.5 kg.

 In the program this we use the mapping function:
-Syntay: mapping(weight in,min break kg, max break kg, min output, max output). //own function, yes you can use the map what Arduino have, but sometimes I like my own routines.
+Syntax: mapping(weight in,min break kg, max break kg, min output, max output). //own function, yes you can use the map what Arduino have, but sometimes I like my own routines.

 weight_in_percent = mapping(5.5, 1.0, 10.0, 0.0, 1.0) and yes output will be 0.50 in this case ;).